Leadpages Site Builder vs Self-Hosted WordPress

 Leadpages says: Focused on conversion so users can get more leads.

-Laura says: Conversion (getting people to sign up for your email list) is what Leadpages is all about and is why I use it.
+Laura says: Conversion (getting people to sign up for your email list) is what Leadpages is all about.
 So a site builder that focuses on conversions is a definite plus.

 However, a lot of people I meet have no idea that they need to focus on building their email list.
 Sadly, they overlook conversions when building their website.
 Leadpages doesn’t let you get away with that.
 And Leadpages also helps you set up the whole conversion process.
 A definite win for Leadpages.